rodrigcasio/NodeJS-rcasio-projects/personalNodePractice/express-APIs-practice/passwordless-auth-API-7/READMEindex.md

 ## Intro 🙋

-This is a **Passwordless Authentication API** that lets users sign in without relying in username/password.
+This is a **Passwordless Authentication API** that lets users sign in without relying on username/password.
 It simulates by sending a unique, temporary code to the user's email, then the user must verify the code to receive a **token** to access protected resources.

 This practice contains a **Passwordless Token-Based Authentication API** using Node.js and **Express** framework.
-This small project demosntrates a simple example demonstrating a modern, secure and user-friendly alrternative to traditional athentication with username/password logins
+This small project demonstrates a simple example demonstrating a modern, secure and user-friendly alrternative to traditional athentication with username/password logins

 ## Code Mechanism Flow 🌀